-Students who are transferred to the four-year degree programmes are exempt from paying tuition fees at the host institution (although students transferred to the Law with American Law programme at the University of Texas are only partly exempt).
+Students who are transferred to the four-year degree programmes are exempt from paying tuition fees at the host institution (this condition does not apply to students transferred onto the International Legal Studies programme at the University of Texas).
 However, students will pay a fee to the University of Nottingham.

 During your year abroad you are eligible for all Student Finance loans and grants as if you had been initially registered for a four-year programme.
-In addition, our International Office offers a number of scholarships and bursaries, depending on your host institution.
+In addition, the university offers a number of international scholarships and bursaries, depending on your host institution.

 Study abroad opportunities are dependent upon satisfactory performance and subject to availability.
 For the latest information, visit our study abroad pages.

 Please be aware that study abroad, compulsory year abroad, optional placements/internships and integrated year in industry opportunities may change at any time for a number of reasons, including curriculum developments, changes to arrangements with partner universities or placement/industry hosts, travel restrictions or other circumstances outside of the university's control.
 Every effort will be made to update this information as quickly as possible should a change occur.